threax/trellis-refactored/README.md

 ## WARNING
 This is a work in progress repo under active development.
-There is a bug with texturing - black lines around edges.
-Expect fix in the next commit.
-Sorry and Thank you.
-Fill holes functionality is a work in progress.
+Fill holes functionality from the original TRELLIS is missing and is a work in progress.

 ## Introduction
 The repo makes 2 major modifications to the original TRELLIS library: